RandomStudio/random-studio/src/pages/projects/a-spatial-listening-experience-for-bottega-veneta.md

     marginTop: 0
     marginLeft: 0
     zIndex: 0
-    caption: The aesthetics of the installation were mirrored inside the Vinyl & Plastic pop-up store next door, where we designed the product displays out of reflective materials and inflated structures.
+    caption: The aesthetics of the installation were mirrored inside the Hyundai Vinyl & Plastic pop-up store next door, where we designed the product displays out of reflective materials and inflated structures.
 The two locations allowed for a focused experience design; one dedicated to an immersive brand experience and the other a powerful product display, with both sharing art direction and concept.
   - video:
       autoplay: false
       hasControls: false